ParthRathix0/Course-Projects-Assignments/README.md

 # Course Project
-Projects done as a part of course work
+Projects and Assignments done as a part of course work